Town Line, New York: History

 According to Town Line oral lore, in 1861, 125 men gathered in an informal meeting at a local schoolhouse and passed (85 to 40) a resolution to secede from the United States.
 Because Town Line was never an incorporated municipal entity in the first place and had no well-defined boundaries, the resolution had no legal effect; neither the Confederacy nor the Union ever formally recognized the action.
 Alden Historical Society archivist Karen Muchow has stated that there are no written records of the action.
 According to Muchow, several members of the German-American community fled to Canada and twenty residents fought for the Union Army.
 While the reason behind the vote is unknown, author Daren Wang and others have opined that Town Line residents—some of whom had emigrated from Germany to avoid conscription—were motivated by opposition to a potential military draft being necessitated by the Civil War.

 Town Line held a ceremony on January 24, 1946 to "rejoin" the Union.
 Hollywood celebrity Cesar Romero participated in the festivities.
 On that day, residents voted, 90 to 23, to rescind the 19th-century secession vote.

-Geography and demographics
+Geography

 Town Line is located at 42°53′6″N 78°33′30″W (42.884974, -78.558428).
 According to the United States Census Bureau, the CDP has a total area of 4.6 sqmi, all land.

-As of the census of 2000, there were 2,521 people, 906 households, and 759 families residing in the CDP.